Content Moderation, Content Regulation / Censorship, Religious Freedom, Surveillance

 Subsequently, the Court underscored the fact that national institutions discredited the efficacy of hydroxychloroquine (HCQ) in the Netherlands and discontinued its use as a treatment for COVID-19 in Dutch hospitals on May 1, 2020, due to its side effects, such as depression, cardiac arrhythmias, and psychosis.
 This indicated, for the Court, that claims made regarding hydroxychloroquine (HCQ) as a treatment for COVID-19, without scientifically based testing, conclusive evidence, and available without a prescription, could be considered potentially harmful and dangerous misinformation to the public.

-Thus, the Court denied the motion brought by Plaintiff 1 and Plaintiff 2 to reinstate the videos on Café Weltschmerz’s YouTube channel.
+Thus, the Court denied the motions filed by Plaintiff 1 and Plaintiff 2 to reinstate the videos on Café Weltschmerz’s YouTube channel and to order YouTube to suspend its COVID-19 misinformation policy, further ordering them to pay YouTube’s legal costs, estimated at €1,636.00.

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.